Dhyandave28/Final-submission/README.md

 # Extracting and Visualizing Stock Data

 ## Description
-This project demonstrates the extraction of essential stock and revenue data for analysis and visualization.
-By comparing historical share prices and company revenue, users can make informed, data-driven decisions.
+This project demonstrates the extraction of essential stock and revenue data for analysis and visualization.By comparing historical share prices and company revenue, users can make informed, data-driven decisions.

 ## Table of Contents
 * **Define Graphing Function**: Implementation of the `make_graph` function.